 Remove everything from around the toilet.
 Cleaning a toilet is a messy job, and there's always the chance of splashing cleaner or toilet water outside of the actual toilet.
 Prevent extra cleanup by removing all excess items from around the toilet and on the tank lid.
 Don't forget to remove anything on top of the tank to prevent dropping items into the bowl during cleaning.

 Put on rubber gloves before beginning any work.
 Flush the toilet with the lid down to prevent splashing or spraying.
-Add your choice of powdered, liquid, or gel cleanser to the bowl.
-Try to apply the cleaner as close to the toilet rim as possible to prevent diluted cleanser.
+Add your choice of powdered, liquid, or gel cleanser to the toilet bowl.
+Try to apply the cleaner as close to the toilet rim as possible to prevent cleanser from being diluted.

 Clean the Exterior of the Toilet